Yes for CFHS

 • Two new shop classes for hands-on skills like machining and auto.

-• A real theater with room for 650, so no more standing in the hall.
+• A real theater with room for 650, so families stop standing in the hall.
+Big enough for concerts and community events too.

 • Art back inside so kids don't walk to a separate building for class.

-• Fixed-up gym and locker rooms with safe halls, so doors aren't left propped open.
+• Safe halls and doors so exterior doors aren't left propped open.

 • New heat, air, wiring, and sprinklers plus one safe main entrance for everyone.

-• New walls and windows and real roof repairs to stop the leaks.
+• New walls and windows and a real roof, so the leaks stop and the open ceilings get closed up.

 What's different this time